-Hao joined Victoria University as a Lecturer in 1992 and is now Associate Professor in the College of Engineering & Science at Victoria University.
-She completed her PhD in the area of Computer Engineering at University of Wollongong and obtained her Bachelor of Engineering degree at Shanghai Jiao Tong University, China.
+Dr Hao Shi joined Victoria University as a Lecturer in 1992 and is now Associate Professor and Course Chair of the Bachelor of Information Technology in the College of Engineering & Science at Victoria University.
+She completed her PhD in the area of Computer Engineering at University of Wollongong and obtained her Bachelor of Engineering in Electronics at Shanghai Jiao Tong University, China.

 "I hear and I forget.
 I see and I remember.
 I do and I understand."